 Nursery-grown lemon trees are propagated from budding or grafting, using a more disease-resistant root system.
-Phytophthora foot rot is a major problem for cutting-grown lemon trees, so only grow a lemon tree from a cutting if foot rot isn't a problem in your area.
-Alternatively, grow cutting-propagated lemon trees in large pots with sterile, disease-free soil.
-Lemon trees grown from cuttings generally fruit after about one year, while 'Meyer' lemons (Citrus meyeri) take one to two years.
+Phytophthora foot rot is a major problem for cutting-grown lemon trees, so only grow a lemon tree from a cutting if foot rot isn’t a problem in your area.
+You can also grow cutting-propagated lemon trees in large pots using sterile, disease-free soil.
+Lemon trees grown from cuttings may begin to fruit after one year, while 'Meyer' lemons (Citrus x limon 'Meyer') take one to two years.